 McAfee Fellows – Transforming Health & Healthcare

-Created in response to the stated need by physician leaders and non-physician healthcare executives across Maine for clinicians with the management and leadership skills needed to transform health and healthcare in their practices, hospitals and other settings, PELI brings national caliber training and faculty to Maine and tailors the course to the specific needs of Maine physicians.
+This course was created in response to the needs of physician leaders and non-physician healthcare executives across Maine.
+The intent of this course is to guide clinicians with the management and leadership skills needed to transform health and healthcare in their practices, hospitals and other settings.
+PELI brings national caliber training and faculty to Maine and tailors the course to the specific needs of Maine physicians and providers.

 We designate our graduates ‘McAfee Fellows’ in honor of the distinguished physician leader Robert McAfee, a general and vascular surgeon, physician and advocate for the prevention of family violence and improved healthcare.
 He was the 149th President of the American Medical Association and Chairman of the Board of the Dirigo Health Plan.
 The PELI Advanced experience prepares physicians to tackle today’s healthcare challenges while strategizing to resolve tomorrow’s, following in Dr. McAfee’s footsteps.

-The physicians attending the advanced course will benefit from the following:
+The physicians and providers attending the advanced course will benefit from the following:

 - an 80-hour curriculum course delivered by faculty from the Heller School for Social Policy and Management of Brandeis University as well as local experts